OmerKhureshi/CSC780/Wirelessly use ADB.md

 `adb devices`<br><br>
 3.Switch to tcpip mode, here 5555 is the port.<br>
 `adb tcpip 5555`<br><br>
-4. Unplug your device and connect wirelessly.<br>
+4. Unplug your device and ensure that android device and laptop are on same WiFi network.
+Connect device wirelessly using,<br>
 `adb connect <ip-address-of-device>`<br><br>
 5. Check again if device is connected,<br>
 `adb devices`<br><br>